NixOS/nix/src/nix/flake.md

     2. The filesystem root (/), or
     3. A folder on a different mount point.

-Contrary to URL-like reference, path-like flake references can contain arbitrary unicode characters (except `#` and `?`).
+Contrary to URL-like references, path-like flake references can contain arbitrary unicode characters (except `#` and `?`).

 ### Examples